Easy Mexican Pork Chops

 This post may contain affiliate links.

-Three cooked Mexican Style Pork Chops on a plate garnished with lime and cilantro.
+Overhead view of three Mexican pork chops on a plate garnished with lime and cilantro.

-1. Just a few budget-friendly ingredients.
+Even better, there are only 5 budget-friendly ingredients in this recipe!
 Boneless pork chops are almost always on sale, and even when they aren’t, they’re pretty affordable for most people.

 Before you run to the grocery store, check to see what ingredients you have on hand:

-• boneless pork chops: I like to use boneless pork chops that are about 1 inch thick, but you can use any other kind of pork chops, like thin pork chops or bone-in pork chops.
-You’ll just need to adjust the cooking time based on the thickness of the pork chops.
+• pork chops: I like to use boneless pork chops that are about 1 inch thick, but any thickness will work.
+This recipe works with bone-in pork chops, but you may need to adjust the cooking time to ensure that they are cooked to an internal temperature of 145°F.

-• taco seasoning: Make your own homemade taco seasoning or use any store-bought blend that you like.
+• taco seasoning: You can make my homemade taco seasoning recipe, or use any store-bought blend that you like.

-• cilantro: If you don’t like cilantro, you can simply leave it out.
-It’ll still be delicious!
+• cilantro: If you don’t like cilantro, you can leave it out, or use flat leaf parsley as a substitute.

 Substitutions and Variations